 Besides the exercises we’ve already mentioned, here’s a list of resources where you might find your next group therapy activity.

-- If you’re a mental health coach, this guide explores our 17+ Best Coaching Exercises and shows you how to apply them – including the popular guided Brief Needs Check-In Meditation for couples, group, or personal coaching
+- If you’re a mental health coach, this guide explores our 21 Impactful Coaching Tools & Exercises for Coaches and shows you how to apply them – including the popular guided Brief Needs Check-In Meditation for couples, group, or personal coaching

 - This guide to our 11 Best Psychology Interventions To Apply with Online Clients is focused on evidence-based therapy interventions and solutions